lovasoa/dezoomify-rs/README.md

 Dezoomify-rs supports multiple output image formats.
 The format to use is determined by the name of the output file.
-For instance, `dezoomify-rs http://example.com/ my_image.png` will create a PNG images.
+For instance, `dezoomify-rs http://example.com/ my_image.png` will create a PNG image.

 Each image format encoder has a distinct set of features and limitations :
  - **PNG** images are compressed losslessly, which means that the output image quality